Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Experiments

 \subsubsection{Mixup Distribution Visualization}

-To understand how the generated distribution facilitates the learning of classifier, we visualize the latent codes of \texttt{PACS} in 2D space using t-SNE.
+To understand how the generated distribution facilitates classifier learning, we visualize the latent codes of \texttt{PACS} in 2D using t-SNE.
 For this visualization, we train a model (i.e., feature extractor + classifier) with FGMix and obtain the latent codes from the feature extractor.
-To compare different mixup methods, we plot the mixup distribution generated by random interpolation (i.e., variant A) and by our FGMix which involves extrapolation.
-For clearer visualization, the mixup is generated using same-class examples.
-In this experiment, we use ``\texttt{Sketch}" as the target domain, as it is the most difficult domain when training with the other 3 domains.\
+To compare different mixup methods, we plot the mixup distribution generated by random interpolation (i.e., variant A) and by our FGMix, which involves extrapolation.
+Here, we use ``\texttt{Sketch}" as the target domain, as it is the most difficult domain when training with the other 3 domains.\

-Figure \ref{fig:distribution} shows the distributions of the original latent codes (\ref{fig:distribution}a) and the mixup latent codes generated by random interpolation (\ref{fig:distribution}b) and by FGMix (\ref{fig:distribution}c) respectively.
-Firstly, we see that by training with FGMix, 7 clusters corresponding to 7 class labels are clearly separated in the learned latent space.
-In \ref{fig:distribution}a, we observe that the latent codes of the target domain ``\texttt{Sketch}" (i.e., the pink dots) are located near the decision boundary, especially for the ``dog" and ``elephant" categories which are inseparable at the central region.
-In \ref{fig:distribution}b, the mixup codes generated by random interpolation mostly lie within the convex hull formed by the source latent codes in the respective cluster, leaving the target region uncovered.
-Our FGMix with extrapolation, on the other hand, is able to generate codes outside of the convex hull (as shown in \ref{fig:distribution}c), resulting in better coverage of the target region and hence better generalization of the classifier learned from the mixup latent codes.
+Figure \ref{fig:distribution} shows the distributions of the original latent codes (i.e., Figure \ref{fig:distribution}a), the mixup latent codes generated by random interpolation (i.e., Figure \ref{fig:distribution}b) and by FGMix (i.e., Figure \ref{fig:distribution}c), respectively.
+In Figure \ref{fig:distribution}a, we observe that the latent codes of the target domain ``\texttt{Sketch}" (i.e., the pink dots) are located near the decision boundary, especially for the ``dog" and ``elephant" classes, which are inseparable in the middle.
+In Figure \ref{fig:distribution}b, the mixup codes generated by random interpolation all lie within the convex hull formed by the source latent codes in the respective cluster, leaving the target region uncovered.
+Our FGMix (as shown in Figure \ref{fig:distribution}c), on the other hand, is able to generate codes outside of the convex hull with extrapolation, resulting in better coverage of the target region and hence better generalization performance of the classifier learned from the mixup latent codes.
+In this case, approximately 22.5\% of the generated mixup codes are extrapolated, and the remainder are interpolations. {One possible reason why $\mathcal{L}_{flat}$ can produce difficult samples near the decision boundary is that, as training progresses, increased prediction confidence flattens the local loss landscape, which may be associated with a smoother boundary and thus allows boundary-adjacent samples to remain robust to parameter perturbations.} In \ref{appx:vis}, we further include an analysis regarding the effect of mixup on the learned latent distributions.